Henry Schein Dental Equipment

 New Comparability Retirement Plan for the Professional

 They want to make significant tax-deductible contributions for their own benefit, which will reduce their current income tax bill and serve as a nest egg for their future.
 At the same time, they are not interested in maintaining a plan if the staff costs are too great.
 This goal of making significant contributions for owners and other key employees, while keeping staff costs under control, is not easily achieved under the Internal Revenue Code.
+The Code generally requires that a tax-qualified retirement plan not discriminate in favor of highly compensated employees.
+This article discusses how the dental practice owner's goal can often be achieved, in whole or in part, through the creative use of a "new comparability" profit-sharing plan that satisfies the Code's requirements.

 Traditional profit-sharing plans and Simplified Employee Pension Plans (SEPs) require that a level percentage of compensation be contributed on behalf of all plan participants.
 As a result, in a traditional arrangement, if the owners of dental practices want to increase contributions on their own behalf, they need to also increase the contributions for their staff.